wotbrew/cinq/README.md

 - Extremely efficient collection processing, fused loops, one-pass summarization and unboxed math.
 - Joins, aggregation, nested sub queries, database-level query as a macro.
 - Relational planner and optimiser, push-down, de-correlation, join algorithm selection.
-- Query arbitrary collections, optimisations for collections of records.
+- Query arbitrary collections as well as database relations, optimisations for collections of records.
 - Use arbitrary clojure code in queries, planner is sensitive to things like nil-safety.

 ## Database

-In `cinq` a database is a bit like a map of names to relational variables.
+In `cinq` a database a mapping of names to relational variables.
 You can use `com.wotbrew.cinq.lmdb` for a database that lives in a file.
 SQLite style.

 This allows `cinq` to work with very large relations.